garcii06/R_mini_projects/README.md

  - Transform Data

 ### Pueblas patrimonial damage 🔥
 Web scraping and transformation of Pueblas pratrimonial damage since 2021.
-> Complementary data for the `Visualization` mini project using `Power BI`.
 [Link](https://github.com/garcii06/Visualization_mini_projects/tree/main/Puebla%20Danios)
+> Complementary data for the `Visualization` mini project using `Power BI`

 Practice of:
  - ETL
  - Web Scraping

+### IMDB Crawler 🕷
+Extended the Bob Ross project with an easier way to retrieve information about TV Series in IMDb.
+The webpage containig all the information and process about this project is available through RPubs, [link](https://rpubs.com/mythchii/imdb) of the project.

+Practice of:
+ - Quarto
+ - Functions
+ - Rvest (webscraping)